dyne/Zenroom/docs/pages/zenroom-react-native.md

 ## iOS setup

 Configuration of the Zenroom library on React Native (iOS).
-Based on the DECODE APP's [commit](https://github.com/DECODEproject/decode-app/commit/9b6c9322f941bf91319556f2838409551e0aa2c7).
+You'll want to use the function **zencode_exec_tobuf** whose signature you can find in [zenroom.h](https://github.com/dyne/Zenroom/blob/master/src/zenroom.h#L37-L40).

 ### Step 1: copy libs and headers
 Copy in the folder *ios* the files: